atctwo/catbot/readme.md

 # Building
 So, you want to build your own Cat Bot?
 This section will detail the steps required to do that.
 First, take a look at the [bill of materials](./bom.md).

+> [!NOTE]
+> When printing parts for the bot, pre-rendered renders of each part are provided in the [`renders`](./renders/) directory.
+But if you're making changes to the OpenSCAD source, make sure to clone this repo's submodules (specifically [MCAD](https://github.com/openscad/MCAD), which this project depends on).
+You can do this by running `git submodule update --init --recursive`.

 The base of the bot is **the bottom lid** - this is the part onto which all the motors and electronics are mounted.
 In between the wheel walls, there's a big block with eight holes in it - these are for M3 brass inserts.
 Both motors are held in place by a [micro metal bracket](./renders/micro_metal_bracket.stl), which screw into place using four pan-head M3 screws each.

 The weapon motor mounts onto the front of the bottom lid.
 There are four countersunk holes for M2 screws to go through the lid into the motor.
 The wires of the motor can be kept out of the way by slotting them into the slot in the protective wall around the spinner area.
 Don't attach the weapon blade yet, since it's easier to install once the main chassis is installed.